top of page

 Black five-toed sock on left foot next to a gray and red shoe on textured black mat.
 Red accents visible on shoe.

 If you love the freedom of barefoot running but also want protection, Injinji socks are a game-changer.
-Their individual toe sleeves let your toes splay naturally, while the lightweight fabric wicks sweat and prevents friction.
-Great to use with Sandals like Luna Sandals or barefoot style shoes
+Their individual toe sleeves let your toes splay naturally.
+The lightweight fabric wicks sweat and prevents friction.
+They’re great to use with sandals like Luna Sandals or barefoot-style shoes.

 2. Warm Up with a Jump Rope 🔥